-Under normal circumstances, our campus students would all gather in a large hall, at a given time, and write their exam under strict surveillance.
-The same students now have to write their exams at home or somewhere else, using digital tools.
-This transition has proven challenging to the lecturers.
-Some pertinent questions that were raised by the colleagues:
+Under normal circumstances, our campus students would all gather in a large hall at a given time and write their exams under strict surveillance.
+Using digital tools, the same students now have to write their exams at home or somewhere else.
+This transition has proven challenging for the lecturers.
+Some pertinent questions that the colleagues raised:

 - How do I make sure that the students don’t cheat?

-- How do I know that it is the right person that writes the exam?
+- How do I know that the right person writes the exam?

 - How do I design an online exam?